-- 1 Choose a number between 5 and 10.
+- Choose a number between 5 and 10.
 Lay that many items on the table. - Player 1 closes his or her eyes.
-Player 2 picks up some of the items and hides them in his or her hand. - Or Player 1 opens his or her eyes.
-He or she figures out how many items are hidden based on the number of items still on the table. - Switch roles and play again.
+Player 2 picks up some of the items and hides them in his or her hand. - Object of the second state of the second st - O Switch roles and play again.
 Change the number of items.